dereksonderegger/141/docs/05_Distributions.md

 <img src="05_Distributions_files/figure-html/unnamed-chunk-6-1.png" width="672" />

+Histograms often have a y-axis that is labeled as density.
+Density is just a re-scaling such that the area of the bars sums up to one.
+As such, we often don't care too much about the y-axis because all we care about is the relative area of the bars.
+Because of that, people often don't even bother labeling the y-axis of a histogram if the data set size is large.

 ### Density plots

 Histograms suffer from being to angular or pointy.
 Another solution is call a kernel density smoother that mathematically smooths over the heights of the histogram bars.

 <img src="05_Distributions_files/figure-html/unnamed-chunk-7-1.png" width="672" />

+As with histograms, the y-axis of a density plot is scaled so that the area under the curve is one.
+Density is fairly useless for most audiences and again people often remove the y-axis.

 ### Faceting
 One of my favorite ways to display multiple distributions is to group each distribution into it's own plot in a process often referred to as faceting.